-Goal: Ensure cost-effective and efficient use of resources and aggressively pursue funding partnerships to supplement existing resources Objective: Implement cost re Objective: Implement cost reduction strategies Strategy Strategy Action Steps Performance Measuremen Reduce costs and impact on productivity associated with absenteeism Implementation of a structured absence management program Add an absence management specialist Established attendance program review committee including Labor Relations and facilities management for bus, rail and van in 2014 Maintain Absence Management program (FMLA, STD and other leaves of absence).
+Goal: Ensure cost-effective and efficient use of resources and aggressively pursue funding partnerships to supplement existing resources Objective: Implement cost reduction strategies Strategy Action Steps Performance Measurements Reduce costs and impact on productivity associated with absenteeism Implementation of a structured absence management program Add an absence management specialist Established attendance program review committee including Labor Relations and facilities management for bus, rail and van in 2014 Maintain Absence Management program (FMLA, STD and other leaves of absence).

-Goal: Value all members of our staff and endeavor to help all of our employees develop to their fullest potential Objective: Strengthen the labor - management working relationship Strategy Action Steps Performance Measurements Maintain a positive working relationship with union management to ensure an open communication process for resolving work related issues.
+Goal: Value all members of our staff and endeavor to help all of our employees develop to their fullest potential Objective: Strengthen the labor - management working relationship Strategy Strategy Action Steps Maintain a positive working relationship with union management to ensure an open communication process for resolving work related issues.
 Develop a joint complaint and grievance review committee with Local 788 to address issues for operations and maintenance Develop and implement grievance/arbitration training for first line supervisors in operations and maintenance Joint Committee formed by Sep 2015 Training completed by Dec 2015 Reduction in number of work related issues